 I would like to get a loan to pay off credit cards (about 10,000), but am having troubling finding anyone who will loan me enough money because I filed bankruptcy.
 I paid back at a % and I was discharged from bankruptcy in 2003.
 My current credit score is around 700.
 Is there anybody out there that will consider helping me?

-i can think of several possible solutions to your problem, depending on how old your debts are, your financial situation and how much money you can afford to allocate to your debts on a monthly basis. if you follow the links below, i can put you in contact with a company that may be able to assist you in resolving these debts.
+I can think of several possible solutions to your problem, depending on how old your debts are, your financial situation, and how much money you can afford to allocate to your debts monthly.
+If you follow the links below, I can put you in contact with a company that may be able to assist you in resolving these debts.

-if you own a home, a secured debt consolidation loan may be right for you. this type of loan is essentially a home equity loan which is used to pay off your other creditors. secured consolidation loans help many consumers by consolidating all of their debts into a single monthly payment with a lower interest rate and payment amount. however, be careful before you borrow money against your home to pay off credit cards and unsecured loans; you are converting what was previously unsecured debt into secured debt. this could cause you problems down the road if for some reason you are unable to make your payments, or if life circumstances force you to file bankruptcy, as you may not be able to discharge the secured debt as you would unsecured debt. however, secured debt consolidation loans work for many people, so this is an option to consider carefully?the bills.com savings center is a great resource to help you find a lender for this type of loan.
+A secured debt consolidation loan may be right for you if you own a home.
+This type of loan is a home equity loan used to pay off your other creditors.
+Secured consolidation loans help many consumers by consolidating all of their debts into a single monthly payment with a lower interest rate and payment amount.
+However, be careful before you borrow money against your home to pay off credit cards and unsecured loans; you are converting what was previously unsecured debt into secured debt.
+This could cause you problems down the road if, for some reason, you are unable to make your payments or if life circumstances force you to file bankruptcy, as you may not be able to discharge the secured debt as you would unsecured debt.
+However, secured debt consolidation loans work for many people, so this is an option to consider carefully.
+The bills.com savings center is a great resource to help you find a lender for this type of loan.

-another option to consider is a consumer credit counseling service, or cccs. cccs companies offer numerous services, such as financial counseling and budget planning, as well as debt management plans (dmps). in a dmp, the cccs would arrange a new payment amount with each of your creditors, usually based on a reduced interest rate. you would then make a single monthly payment to the cccs which would distribute the funds to your creditors, based on the new payment amounts. there are several drawbacks to cccs, though. first, depending on your creditors, it may not be able to reduce your monthly payments enough to improve your financial situation. second, it may have a negative impact on your ability to obtain a loan, so you may not wish to enter into a dmp if you anticipate any large purchases, such as home or an auto, in the near future. third, the average dmp takes around five years to pay off your debts, so you must be willing and able to commit to a long-term repayment plan.
+Another option to consider is a consumer credit counseling service or CCCS.
+A CCCS compay offers numerous services, such as financial counseling, budget planning, and debt management plans (DMP).
+In a DMP, the CCCS arranges a new payment amount with each of your creditors, usually based on a reduced interest rate.
+You would then make a single monthly payment to the CCCS, which would distribute the funds to your creditors based on the new payment amounts.
+There are several drawbacks to CCCS, though.
+First, depending on your creditors, it may not be able to reduce your monthly payments enough to improve your financial situation.
+Second, it may have a negative impact on your ability to obtain a loan, so you may not wish to enter into a DMP if you anticipate any large purchases, such as a home or an auto, in the near future.
+Third, the average DMP takes around five years to pay off your debts, so you must be willing and able to commit to a long-term repayment plan.

-depending on your income and the type and amount of debt, one of the options i have described above may be able to help you. i encourage you to explore the bills.com debt help page to read more about these and other options available to you.
+Depending on your income and the type and amount of debt, one of the options I have described above may be able to help you. i encourage you to explore the bills.com debt help page to read more about these and other options available.